b0nbon1/b0nbon1/content/blog/Creating-a-vm-with-microsoft-azure/index.md

 ## Setting Up the VM on Azure

-1. First register into [Microsoft Azure](https://azure.microsoft.com/en-us/free/), you don't have an account.
+1. First register into <a href="https://azure.microsoft.com/en-us/free/" target="_blank">Microsoft Azure</a>, you don't have an account.

 <br/>